Skip to content

 When moving a document from Markdown to Carve:

-• [ ] Run carve migrate --from markdown for a first-pass conversion
+• [ ] Run the library converter (markdownToCarve in carve-js, MarkdownToCarve in carve-php) for a first-pass conversion

 • [ ] Review all emphasis: *italic* -> /italic/, **bold** -> *bold*